-In the past, the WSSRAP operated an extensive environmental airborne monitoring and surveillance program in accordance with DOE orders, EPA and National Emission Standards for Hazardous Air Pollutants regulations, and the WSSRAP Environmental Monitoring Plan (DOE 2003a).
-Throughout the remediation of contaminated soils and materials, the potential for airborne releases and atmospheric migration of radioactive contaminants was closely monitored by measuring gamma exposure rates and concentrations of radon, airborne radioactive particulates, airborne asbestos, and fine particulate matter at various site perimeter and off-site locations.
+In the past, during active site remediation, the Weldon Spring Site operated an extensive environmental airborne monitoring and surveillance program in accordance with DOE orders, EPA and National Emission Standards for Hazardous Air Pollutants regulations, and the WSSRAP Environmental Monitoring Plan (DOE 2003a).
+Throughout the remediation of contaminated soils and materials, the potential for airborne releases and atmospheric migration of radioactive contaminants was closely monitored by measuring gamma exposure rates and concentrations of radon, airborne radioactive particulates, airborne asbestos, and fine particulate matter at various site perimeter and offsite locations.
 The potential for the airborne release of radionuclides was eliminated with the final emplacement of contaminated materials in the permanent disposal cell.
-With the completion of most site activities, no air monitoring has been conducted since 2001 (DOE 2001).
+No air monitoring has been conducted since 2001 (DOE 2001).